zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Set the experimental glass color for your vehicle.
 This will be used for most glass meshes.
 This is the default color.
 Eventually players can customize the color of the glass.
 - Default Value: RGBA(0.600, 0.600, 0.600, 0.050)

+### enableLandVehicles
+- Description: Vehicles land vehicle prefab will be enabled.
+LandVehicles will be available for all version above V3.0.0
+- Default Value: False

 ## Vehicle Debugging

 ### DebugMetricsEnabled